marinacrsp/migros_deepL/README.md

 Dataset available at [link](https://zenodo.org/records/6624726) Labels available at the following [GitHub](https://github.com/DIAGNijmegen/picai_labels/tree/main), for this project only the expert reviewed annotations were used (found under /csPCa_lesion_delineations/human_expert/resampled).

 Minor pre-processing has been done with two notebooks (preprocess_data_brats.ipynb and preprocess_data_picai.ipynb).
 The datasets were processed to extract 2D slices and a metadata.csv document produced that maps every available image with a textual prompt to use for the textual inversion part of the diffusion model.
-The pre processed datasets are made available for convenience: the ones used for training can be found at FOLDERSNAME, while the testing sets are available under FOLDERSNAME.
+The pre processed datasets are made available for convenience in folder '/Datasets/BraTS' and '/Datasets/PICAI'.
+Each folder than contain the training and testing set used.

 # FROM HERE ON IT'S CRAP
 ## Installation